 With EducateMe, mentors/instructors can automatically record meetings and track students' performance using in-built insights and analytics tools.
 Students can also send feedback and observations to help the tutor improve their offering.

-The essence of a cohort-based learning platform is to enable seamless collaborative learning sessions, and EducateMe offers just that.
+The essence of a cohort platform is to enable seamless collaborative learning sessions, and EducateMe offers just that.

 Features of EducateMe

-- Analysis and performance tracking tool: this helps to measure performance and track student’s progress
+- Analysis and performance tracking dashboards.: this helps to measure performance and track student’s progress;

 Pros of EducateMe